| | MODEL

 9. THEIR

-REAL REFERENCES LACK CREDIBILITY
+REAL REFERENCES LACK CREDIBILITY Some photographers, afraid

 of Independent Modeling's Reference Validation ASA, will use real references